Bizarre Business Ideas That Actually Made Millions

 How It Became a Millionaire in India:

-- Campaign: Instagram & WhatsApp viral marketing did make it famous.
+• Campaign: Instagram and WhatsApp viral marketing did make it famous.

 Pros:

-- They are very easy to sell through social network.
+• It’s very easy to sell them on social media.

 Cons: